alexc155/logger-rotate/README.md

 Separate files for the three levels of logging are stored and rotated for new empty files daily.

-A history of older log files is available.
+A history of older log files is available, and a list of the most recent messages is also available.

 ## Installation